 What I have learnt about the Experience of Faith

-I know that I don’t have the strongest measure of faith (boy you should see my husband), but what has been more important to me isn’t how much faith I have but how I use the faith I DO have.
+I know that I don’t have the strongest measure of faith, but what has been more important to me isn’t how much faith I have but how I use the faith I DO have.
 Instead of faith being in my head, I allow faith to enter into my heart no matter how uncertain it may seem to my rational mind.

 I have learnt that Faith is all about Acceptance, there is nothing pushy about Faith.
 In fact if you look at all the gifts of the Spirit and the character of YHWH there is nothing pushy about them or Him at all.